-In 1995, Graceland acquired SkillPath Seminars, Inc. magazine's 32nd fastest-growing privately held company in America.
-Currently, SkillPath develops and presents more than 12,000 one and two-day public seminars annually, over a wide variety of business management, personal growth and development, and technical skill topics (also under the name, CompuMaster) throughout the U.S., Canada, and several other countries.
+In 1995, Graceland acquired SkillPath Seminars that develops and presents more than 7,500 one and twoday public seminars annually, over a wide variety of business management, personal growth and development, and technical skill topics throughout the U.S., Canada, and several other countries.
 Seminars also are offered on-site to companies and organizations who want the benefits of this training tailored for their own unique interests and needs.
-The division also publishes and markets business and personal growth "how-to" books, audio programs, video training, and computer-based learning products.
-The Graceland-SkillPath partnership makes possible a long-sought objective: the potential for many to experience the joy and benefits obtained through lifelong learning and professional development.
+SkillPath owns and develops content for an online digit library of training resources that are available on a subscription basis, referred to as Star12.
+SkillPath also publishes and markets business and personal growth "how-to" books, audio programs, video training, and computerbased learning products.
+The Graceland-SkillPath partnership makes possible a long-sought objective: the potential for many learns to experience the joy and benefits obtained through lifelong learning and professional development.

-Center for the Study of Free Enterprise and
+Center for the Study of Free Enterprise and Entrepreneurship

-Entrepreneurship